 The Museum’s Statues Orders & Rules

-The father of the Ashmolean Museum is Elias Ashmole, and he wrote the “Statutes Orders & Rules” of the Ashmolean Museum in 1686, and a facsimile of this document is included with every pen.
-The hand written title to this document is reproduced on the barrel of each Ashmolean Pen ; "The Ashmolean Museum in the University of Oxford" .
-These statute orders & rules have been adopted and adapted by public museums around the world, so these wise words written over 335 years ago are still relevant today in so many ways.
+The father of the Ashmolean Museum is Elias Ashmole, and he wrote the “Statutes Orders & Rules” of the Ashmolean Museum in 1686, and a facsimile of this hand written document is included with every pen.
+The title to this document is reproduced on the barrel of each Ashmolean Pen in Elias Ashmole's own hand-writing and the spelling of University is the way he spelt it in 1686 ; "The Ashmolean Museum in the Unversity of Oxford".
+These statute orders & rules have been adopted and adapted by public museums around the world, so these wise words written over 337 years ago are still relevant today in so many ways.

 The John Ruskin Pen